The Spitz, London 18th July 2005

 Continue reading The Black Heart Procession/Simon Breed (live) […]

 The Spitz, London 7 June 2001 The Spitz tends to look different every time I go there.
 Tonight it is a late arrival just in time to see Appliance play their version of Krautrock-inspired Electronica.
 Projections on small screens around the room show Rand McNally maps of the Great Lakes areas of the US, Chicago Art Institute-like photos of fall/winter nature scenes, and stage backdrop of goldfish tank.
 Appliance seem to have a healthy loyal following here for support.
 The bloke on vocals has a nice singing voice and they range their own way into sounding a bit Jesus & Mary Chain; fuzzy, lightly motor-ish, but on the whole, uninspiring.
-I have got to face the million flight walk downstairs to the
+I have got to face the million flight walk downstairs to the loo before Icebreaker International, which is not the easiest task,

 Continue reading Icebreaker International/Appliance (live) […]